oss-generic/process/codingStandards/CodingStandard-Java.md

   </tr>
 </table>

-The *arrayness* is a feature of the base type, not the variable.
-Sun allows both forms however.
+>Rationale: The *arrayness* is a feature of the base type, not the variable.
+Java allows both forms however.

 ### **Variables**

-**7. Variables should be initialized where they are declared and they should be declared in the smallest scope possible.**
+**7. :star::star: Variables should be initialized where they are declared and they should be declared in the smallest scope possible.**

 <table>
   <tr>